JonathanGrossman/python_basics/01_what_is_python.md

 # What is Python

 Python is a popular progamming language used for many things.
-Among those things, people build web applications, robots, games, and machine learning solutions.
-Getting started learning Python is easy.
+People build, for instance, web applications, robots, games, and machine learning solutions.
+It is easy to start learning Python.
 With the right focus and documentation, you can learn the basics of Python online or at a Python bootcamp.

-On a technical level, Python is an interpreted, object-oriented, high-level programming language.
+Python is an interpreted, object-oriented, high-level programming language.
 It's versatile and comfortable for developers to read and write.
 As you'll see below in the Python guiding principles, Python programming emphasizes readability, encourages simplicity, and allows for a lot of flexibility.

 Python has guiding principles known as `The Zen of Python`.
-In a Python file or in your Python interpreter, run ```import this```.
+In a Python file or in your Python interpreter, run `import this`.
 It should show the following in your terminal:

 ```
 The Zen of Python, by Tim Peters